deanstef/TorqueVAT/README.md

-### Vat Refound App

-The aim of this application is provide an automatic system using the [algorand blockchain](https://github.com/algorand) as an alternative to manage the vat payments of any tourist visiting any country.

-### Setup

-You can setup the evniroment, run the application and comunicate with the algorand testnet doing the following:
+# TorqueVAT dApp

+A decentralised VAT refunds platform for TAX-free shopping on the [Algorand blockchain](https://github.com/algorand.

+Application deployed on the Algorand TestNet.

+## Requirements
+- Nodejs
+- npm
-- Download this repository
+- Mongodb

+## Installation

-- Open a terminal and `cd` inside this repository
+- Clone the repository
-- Install `mongodb`, `nodejs`, `npm`
 - Run `npm i --save` to download all the required libraries
 - Run `npm run init_db_testnet` to setup the db
-- Run `npm run server` to start the application on `localhost:4060`
+- Run `npm run server` to start the application

-Now you should have the running application live on port 4060 of the localhost.
-By default 5 users with different roles are created, you can enter them with the following credentials.
+The application is accessible on `localhost:4060`.

+There are 5 default users on startup such that:

 | Username | Password | Role|
 | ------------- | ------------- | ------------- |